holochain-gym/holochain-gym.github.io/docs/developers/basic/source-chain.md

 Perhaps this does sounds like some weird form of magic.
 Head over to the simulation where you will see that, underneath, it is just a headers and entries.

-## Inside cell
+## Subconscious

-Even before you add your first entries, like you did in the [entries exercise](/basis/entries), 3 headers and 1 entry will be created automatically, or put differently, by the **subconscious** of your holochain app.
-When you talk about the subconscious of your holochain app, you are talking about all the entries, headers, DHT operations and validations that happen that are not actively, _consciously_, triggered by you.
+Even before you add your first entries, like you did in the [entries exercise](/basis/entries), 3 headers and 1 entry will be created automatically your holochain app.
+These 4 elements, the [genesis events](https://developer.holochain.org/docs/glossary/#genesis-elements) are created by what you call the **subconscious** of your holochain app.
+When you talk about the subconscious of your holochain app, you are talking about all the entries, headers, DHT operations and validations that happen that are not actively, _consciously_, triggered by you, the user.

 The 3 headers and 1 entry are created when the happ is installed, the moment when your DNA is instantiated into a cell.
 Click on headers and the entry below to learn more about them.

 ```js story

 const simulatedDna0 = {
   zomes: [
     {